RealCyGuy/smoothosu/README.md

 ## Usage

-After duplicating a osu skin folder, change the working directory to it.
+> It is recommended to duplicate your skin's folder so your skin won't be destroyed if something goes wrong and you will keep your original skin.

+Change the working directory to the skin you want to make smooth.
+This folder can be found by clicking `Open current skin folder` in the settings.

 ```shell
 cd /path/to/skin/folder